Hootan/JAudioTagger/README.md

 # JAudioTagger
-A modified version of JAudioTagger library for MiXplorer (An Android file manager).
+A modified version of JAudioTagger library for MiXplorer file manager.

 ## Changes